mneri/lambda/README.md

 # lambda
 lambda is a small library that brings lambda calculus functions, syntax and lazy evaluation into Java.

+In lambda calculus everything is a λ-expression: there is no such thing as integer, floating point or operator.
+Numbers, operators and complex objects such as lists are encoded via λ-expressions.

 [![Build Status](https://travis-ci.org/mneri/lambda.svg?branch=master)](https://travis-ci.org/mneri/lambda)

 # Introduction

 One of the goals of the project is to make Java look like lambda calculus as much as possible.
 The identity function ![I](http://mneri.me/pnglatex?f=I%3D%5Clambda%20x%5Ccdot%20x%0A "I"), for example, is pretty close.